-The mean annual absolute daily maximum temperature (Fig. 12a) showed a great variability, with the highest values $(> 44 \,^{\circ}\text{C})$ in the central part of the Guadalquivir valley and widespread areas with values over $40 \,^{\circ}$ C in the southern half of Iberian Peninsula (IP), the lowest areas of the Ebro Valley and inner areas of larger islands, reflecting a continentality effect.
-The lowest values were found at the highest elevations as the Pyrenees and the Iberian range and also at the northern IP.
-In this case, the uncertainty was inverse to the spatial distribution of the variable (Fig. 12b), with higher values in the north and at the highest elevations in the Canary Islands and lower values in areas where maximum temperature is higher.
-On the other hand, the mean annual absolute daily minimum temperature presented a completely different spatial distribution (Fig. 12c) especially in southern part of the IP, where there was a southwest-northeast gradient interrupted by high elevations of the Sierra Nevada and Cazorla.
-The northern half of the IP showed a similar pattern to the previous index, with coldest temperatures (< -10 °C) coinciding with lower values of maximum temperature.
-The uncertainty of this variable (Fig. 12d) was lower than the previous one, with almost all the Spanish territory below 1 °C. The lowest values were found at the northwestern IP and the highest ones in coastal areas of Mallorca.
+The mean annual absolute daily maximum temperature (Figure 12a) showed a great variability, with highest values (> 44 °C) in the central part of the Guadalquivir Valley and widespread areas with values over 40 °C in southern half of Iberian Peninsula (IP), the lowest areas of the Ebro Valley and inner areas of larger islands, reflecting a continentality effect.
+The lowest values were found in highest elevations as the Pyrenees and the Iberian Range and also at northern IP.
+In this case, the uncertainty was inverse to the spatial distribution of the variable (Figure 12b), with higher values at north and at highest elevations in the Canary Islands, and lower in areas where maximum temperature is higher.
+On the other hand, the mean annual absolute daily minimum temperature presented a completely different spatial distribution (Figure 12c) especially in southern part of the IP, where there was a southwest-northeast gradient interrupted by high elevations of Sierra Nevada and Cazorla.
+The northern half of the IP showed a similar pattern to the previous index with coldest temperatures (< -10 °C) coinciding with lower values of maximum temperature.
+The uncertainty of this variable (Figure 12d) was lower than the previous one with almost all the Spanish territory below 1 °C. The lowest values were found at northwest IP and the highest ones in coastal areas of Mallorca.